objornstad/oshinys/README.md

 The oshinys R-package contains shinyApps of a variety of ecological and epidemiological models.

-The pakage REQUIRES
+The pakage REQUIRES shiny,

-shiny,
     scatterplot3d,
     deSolve,
     phaseR,
-    polspline

-from CRAN to run.
+    polspline R-packages from CRAN to run.

 The current models are: